An auspice arrangement is when a larger organisation assists a smaller organisation to fund a grant activity or event.

 You may also be able to enter into an auspice arrangement with local councils or schools.
 Read each grant's Program Guidelines to confirm.

-The Community Grants team cannot assist you to find an auspice organisations.
+The Programs and Grants Team team cannot assist you to find an auspice organisations.

 Partnership applications are well received by grant selection panels.